Product Management Challenges.

 of all new product development efforts fail to meet their revenue targets.

 of startups die because they work on products with no market need.

 When organizations have too many ideas and too few resources, these failure rates are unacceptable.

-The most impactful things organizations can do to increase productivity of their development teams is not increasing velocity, it is simply picking the right things to focus on.
+The most impactful thing organizations can do to increase the productivity of their development teams is not increasing velocity, it is simply picking the right things to focus on.

 Challenge 2: Chaos in the product process

 Cooper and Edgett, in their "Best Practices in the Idea-to-Launch Process" paper, said that "Simply having a formal process is itself a best practice."

 of product professionals indicated that process was the biggest challenge for product management in their company.